solyarisoftware/prompter.vim/README.md

 > ⚠️ Prompter.vim plugin is conceived to work as text completer fast prototyping playground,
 > avoiding the complications of the chat roles.
 >
-> So a model that works only in chat mode (as the `gpt3.5-turbo`) is behind the scenes "simulates"
+> So a model that works only in chat mode (as the famous ChatGPT-like OpenAI `GPT3.5-Turbo`) is used,
-> to be a text completion model, just inserting the prompt text you are editing, as "system" role prompt.
+> behind the scenes (through a LiteLLM `text_completion()` method), to "simulates" a text completion model,
-> See also this
+> just inserting the prompt text you are editing, as "system" role prompt.
+See also:
 > [discussion](https://community.openai.com/t/achieving-text-completion-with-gpt-3-5-or-gpt-4-best-practices-using-azure-deployment/321503).
 >
 > I'm aware that using a chat-based model as a text-based model, as described above,